fedidat/HexoSite/source/_posts/30-xps-boot.md

 and voila!
 Fully functioning dual boot is back.
 Still with the same grub.cfg and everything.

-Now, being a high-level programmer, I still sadly don't know what kind of black magic goes on under the hood of Boot-Repair aside from resinstalling GRUB, or whatever EFI, MBR or GRUB do exactly.
+Now, being a high-level programmer, I still sadly don't know what kind of black magic goes on under the hood of Boot-Repair aside from reinstalling GRUB, or whatever EFI, MBR or GRUB do exactly.
 But Boot-Repair works every time.

 If you have trouble booting from thumb drive, I recommend using the FOSS [Rufus](https://rufus.akeo.ie/) from Windows.